getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 After you've prepared the image, you can start the NGINX container.

-Run the following command, substituting `<namespace>` with either your own Docker Hub account name, or `rackerlabs` if you did not build and push your own Docker image:
+Run the following command, substituting `<namespace>` with either your own Docker Hub account name, or `carinamarina` if you did not build and push your own Docker image:

 ```